Value Alignment of Social Media Ranking Algorithms: Introduction

-But even if we technically rerank feeds to reflect different values, we need to understand if the resulting value-aligned feeds resonate with users in ways that they can recognize.
-Recognizablility acts as a proxy for whether our value alignment pipeline, from elicitation to ranking, is translating users' values into feeds that are perceptibly different and coherent.
+But even if we technically rerank feeds to reflect different values, we need some assurance that users' value specifications are preserved in a meaningful way rather than being collapsed into noise.
+When multiple values interact, and often stand in tension, recognizability of the values in the resulting feed becomes a necessary condition for establishing that the feed meaningfully reflects those specifications.
+If users can perceive a coherent relationship between the values they articulate and the feed they receive, then the pipeline from elicitation to ranking is at least preserving a meaningful input–output mapping.

 We demonstrate through two controlled experiments that users can distinguish between value-aligned and engagement-aligned rankings of their own social media feeds, and that this recognizability weakens as users apply more complicated combinations of values.
 In both experiments, we rank users' own Twitter/X feeds by the values that they deem important, and present them along the default engagement feed in a blinded selection task.

 In the first experiment, we derive users' self-reported value priorities from a value questionnaire that they fill out.
 In the second, we offer users value controls that they can directly manipulate and whose effects on their feed they can observe in real time.
 We take the configured values and apply them to users' own Twitter feeds, then task users with identifying which is the value-aligned feed and which is the original engagement-aligned feed.
-Finally, through analyzing 228 re-ranked feeds and conducting think-aloud studies with thirteen participants, we find that users often configure controls that align with their personal values, leading to value-aligned feeds that diverge substantially from engagement-driven feeds (mean Kendall’s $\tau$ of $0.06$).
+Finally, through analyzing 188 re-ranked feeds, we find that users often configure controls that align with their personal values, leading to value-aligned feeds that diverge substantially from engagement-driven feeds (mean Kendall’s $\tau$ of $0.06$).